-- (a) A reference to the particular sections of the statute, rule, order or permit involved; and - (b) A short and plain statement of the matters asserted or charged. - (13) A civil penalty may be imposed against the board of directors and high managerial agents of a corporation if those persons engage in, authorize, solicit, request, command or knowingly tolerate the conduct for which the penalty is to be imposed.
-As used in this subsection, "agent" and "high managerial agent" have those meanings given in ORS 161.170.
-[1991 c.735 s.24c; 1993 c.341 s.1; 1997 c.183 s.4]
+- in subsection (5) of this section shall be deposited.
+This money shall be used by the State Department of Geology and Mineral Industries for the purpose of the reclamation of abandoned mine and drill sites. - (7) When a single incident violates statutes, rules, board orders or permit conditions administered by more than one agency, the department shall coordinate with the other agencies having civil penalty authority before imposing a civil penalty. - (8) In implementing this section, the department shall adopt rules that provide civil penalties that are commensurate with the severity of violations. - (9) A civil penalty may be imposed against the board of directors and high managerial agents of a corporation if those persons engage in, authorize, solicit, request, command or knowingly tolerate the conduct for which the penalty is to be imposed.
+As used in this subsection, "agent" and "high managerial agent" have the meanings given those terms in ORS 161.170.
+[1991 c.735 §24c; 1993 c.341 §1; 1997 c.183 §4; 2001 c.262 §1; 2003 c.470 §3; 2007 c.318 §14; 2013 c.371 §26]